CONSENT

 Consent education is not just to teach people to recognize and challenge non-consensual behaviour, but also to empower folks to learn how to consider if they’re a “yes”, a “maybe” or a “no” to any given interaction as well as to use their voice as they give consent, negotiate boundaries or retract consent.
 It also teaches us how to address individuals who either require more consent education or illustrate a lack of concern about consent.

-If you have experienced concerning behaviour you would like consent pod to be aware of, feel free to fill in this form:
+If you have experienced concerning behaviour you would like consent pod to be aware of, please fill in this form: https://docs.google.com/forms/d/119W0z3F_tjhO6IlGSwofaFnkl052nBBWTqlV_M17XYM/

 All communications are handled with the utmost confidentiality.
 Our approach is shaped by the wishes of the individual bringing the information forward.
 For instance, if someone prefers that the Consent Pod does not address a concern directly with the individual involved, we will simply make a note in case a pattern of behaviour emerges.